Universally defining subrings in function fields: Reciprocity

 The main theorem of this section is as follows.
 It concerns \emph{function fields in one variable} $F/K$, i.e.\ finitely generated field extensions of transcendence degree $1$.
 Given such a function field, we write $\Val(F/K)$ for the set of $\zz$-valuations of $F$ trivial on $K$.
-Such $\zz$-valuations are sometimes also called \emph{places}. \begin{stel} Let $K$ be a field whose $2$-dimension $d = \dim_2 K$ satisfies $1 \leq d < \infty$.
+Such $\zz$-valuations are sometimes also called \emph{places}.
+We are mostly (but not exclusively) interested in those function fields in one variable which are regular.
+Recall here that a field extension $F/K$ is called \emph{regular} if $K$ is relatively algebraically closed in $F$ and $F/K$ is a separable extension; see \cite[Section 2.6]{Fri08} for properties and equivalent characterisations of regular field extensions. \begin{stel} Let $K$ be a field whose $2$-dimension $d = \dim_2 K$ satisfies $1 \leq d < \infty$.
 Let $F/K$ be a regular function field in one variable.
 Then the maps

 form an exact sequence, where the first map is the sum of residue maps and the second map is the sum of transfer maps induced by any choice of non-zero $K$-linear maps $Fv \to K$. \end{stel}

 Let us comment on the statement of the theorem.
 Since $K$ has $2$-dimension $d$ and thus $F$ has $2$-dimension $d+1$, we have $I_q^{d+1}K = 0$ and $I_q^{d+2}F = 0$ (and likewise $I_q^{d+1}(Fv) = 0$ for the finite extensions $Fv$ of $K$): this follows from \Cref{P:cdCharacterisation} if $\charac(K) \neq 2$, and if $\charac(K) = 2$ it follows from the fact that all $d$-fold bilinear Pfister forms over $K$ are isotropic due to the dimension condition \cite[Example 6.5]{ElmanKarpenkoMerkurjev}.
 Therefore the residue maps defined in \Cref{C:residueHomomorphism} make sense as maps $\partial_v \colon I_q^{d+1}F \to I_q^d(Fv)$, in which form they occur in \Cref{T:Reciprocity-Main}.